caraya/personal-blog/content/blog/adding-math-formulas-to-web-pages.md

 This post will discuss two strategies for rendering math on web pages: The MathJAX third-party library and MathML, a native way to render math in browsers.
 We'll discuss the individual tools and why would we choose one over the other.

+Tools like [iMathEQ](https://www.imatheq.com/imatheq/com/imatheq/math-equation-editor-latex-mathml.html) allow to you create MathML and LaTeX that you can paste directly on your web content, but these graphical editors still require you to know enough math how to build them.

 ## MathJax

 MathJax is a cross-browser JavaScript library that displays mathematical notation in web browsers, using [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML), [LaTeX](https://en.wikibooks.org/wiki/LaTeX/Mathematics) and [ASCIIMathML](https://www1.chapman.edu/~jipsen/mathml/asciimathsyntax.html) markup.
 MathJax is released as open-source software under the Apache License.